Joel-Dahne/PaynePolygon.jl/README.md

 should run the proof.
 Notice that some of these can take several hours to complete.
-The first one, [proofs/1-separating-first-four.jl](proofs/1-separating-first-four.jl), uses around 25 GB of memory for the full version so here it defaults to a smaller demo version.
+The first one, [proofs/1-separating-first-four.jl](proofs/1-separating-first-four.jl), requires up to 32GB of memory for the full version, to run a demo version instead you can change a flag in the beginning of the notebook..
 Normally you would have to run the notebooks in order since the latter ones depend on data from the former ones, however the data is stored in the repository so you should be able to run them in any order you like (be careful with changing the notebooks and overwriting the data).